List of implicated parties in the flood control projects scandal in the Philippines

-This list seeks to compile the list of individuals implicated to the Flood control projects controversy in the Philippines.
+This list compiles individuals publicly implicated in the flood control projects scandal in the Philippines.

-Below is a consolidated list of individuals publicly named in witness testimony or sworn statements relating to alleged kickbacks in flood-control projects or conflict of interests.
-Each allegation is sourced to published reporting.
+Below is a consolidated list of individuals publicly named in witness testimony, sworn statements, or investigative reports relating to alleged kickbacks in flood-control projects or potential conflicts of interest.
+Inclusion in this list does not imply guilt, and allegations may not have been proven in court.